If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 It really was.

-God help us, that's true.
+God help us if that's true.

 If they had anything like him as a judge in any of the other trials, we're in big trouble.

-And if he made as many those other judges made as many mistakes, we're in worse trouble.
+And if he made as many, those other judges made as many mistakes, we're in worse trouble.

-I think the American people are fair-minded, and they saw this for what it was, and I think that boosted President Trump in the election.
+I think the American people are fair-minded and they saw this for what it was.

-You you're right about the federal crime issue, but I don't even think you get there.
+You're right about the federal crime issue, but I don't even think you get there.

 Remember quickly, 175.05 makes it a misdemeanor to falsify business records.

-They never identify what that other crime is, violate the New York Constitution, the Federal Constitution, New York Statute 200.50 in the penal law.
+Violates the New York Constitution, the federal constitution, New York Statute 200.50 in the penal law.

 We don't have to identify the crime.